billyean/AndroidProj/TodoApp/README.md

 The following **additional** features are implemented:

 * [X] Check done with checkbox!
 * [X] Differ section for Overdue, Today, Tmorrow, This Week, This Month.
-Sort todo by priority and time.
+Sort todo by priority first then time.
 * [X] Customized time format for different section.
+Auto update section when todo gets changed.
+* [X] Color the row by priority.

 ## Video Walkthrough